Table of content

 - Page navigation (Page Tree) on the left shows all pages of your website.

-- Content area in the center where you can add and edit content.
+- Content area in the middle - here you can add and edit content.

-You can customize the view to show only the tools you really need.
-The more familiar you become with the interface, the faster you'll find everything.
+You can customize the view to show only the tools you really need, and the more familiar you become with the interface, the faster you'll find everything.

-The frontend is the part of your website that visitors see, and when you save changes in the backend, they will be displayed live in the frontend.
+The frontend is the part of your website that visitors see, and when you save changes in the backend, they are displayed live in the frontend.

 Remember that: